1 in Sleep Product Research

 THE GOOD: Ikea mattresses are affordably priced and tend to have above-average value potential.
 Several models are roll packed and relatively lightweight, making for easy transport.
 Ikea foam and latex mattresses both tend to rate above average in owner satisfaction.

-THE BAD: Many Ikea mattresses are thin and firm – excessively for some, especially large people (200 lbs+) and side sleepers.
+THE BAD: Many Ikea mattress models are thin and firm – too much so for some people, especially those 200+ lbs and side sleepers.

 While most Ikea mattress owners say the beds are a value, about 20% say the beds are simply "cheap" – mainly because durability and longevity overall are average at best.
 In fact, several models, especially less expensive ones, are best for only temporary or occasional use.

 The Ikea mattress report below is based on 185+ consumer reviews collected from diverse, credible sources.
 Learn more about our unbiased research methodology.

 The ratings below apply to all Ikea mattresses including SPRING models (Havburg, Hallen, Hanestad, Hogla, Hansbo, Holmsta, Hultsvik, Hurva, Heggedal, Jomna), FOAM models (Moshult, Malfors, Morgedal, Matrand) and LATEX models (Myrbacka, Morgongava) as well as similar discontinued models.